aryavorskiy/TopologicalMarkers/docs/src/evolution.md

 ## Performance

 To speed up calculations, one might use libraries such as [CUDA.jl](https://juliagpu.gitlab.io/CUDA.jl/) that provide an alternative linear algebra interface.
-To use them in this macro, you should define these functions to work with the new matrix type:
+To make them compatible with the `@evolution` macro, you should define these operatots and functions for the new matrix type:

 - Equality operator: `==`
 - Basic arithmetic functions: `+`, `-`, `*`, `adjoint`